The Wonders of Ancient Israel: Christian Heritage 10 days / Religious Heritage Tours

 Recall the final hours, from the Upper Room to the Holy Sepulcher

-King David’s Tomb, the Upper Room, the Church of the Holy Sepulcher, Church of St. Peter in Gallicantu
+King David’s Tomb, Upper Room, Church of the Holy Sepulcher, Church of St. Peter in Gallicantu

 At the summit of Mount Zion, visit King David’s Tomb and the Upper Room, where Jesus held the Last Supper.
 Back in the city, walk through the Jewish Quarter to the Western Wall and place a written prayer in the wall.
-Then, follow the Via Dolorosa to the Church of Holy Sepulcher, before venturing into the Muslim, Christian and Armenian quarters of Jerusalem and indulging in the wonders of the Oriental Bazaar.
-This afternoon, you’ll discover the Church of St. Peter in Gallicantu, where Peter repented after denying Jesus thrice.
+Then, follow the Via Dolorosa to the Church of the Holy Sepulcher, before venturing into the Muslim and Christian quarters of Jerusalem and indulging in the wonders of the Oriental Bazaar.
+This afternoon, visit the Church of St. Peter in Gallicantu, where Peter repented after denying Jesus three times.
 Relive memories of your journey at tonight’s farewell dinner.